nsacyber/HIRS/README.md

 ## Usage

-On Linux: To kick off a provision on the client, open a  terminal and run the command
+On Linux: To kick off a provision on the client, open a  terminal and run the command:

 ```
 sudo tpm_aca_provision
 ```

-On Windows: Open a powershell terminal as an administrator and enter the command
+On Windows: Open a powershell terminal as an administrator and enter the command:

 ```
 tpm_aca_provision
 ```

-To see the results and interact with the ACA, using a browser go to the ACA Portal usng the URL:
+To see the results and interact with the ACA, using a browser go to the ACA Portal using the URL:

 ```
 https://localhost:8443/